BenjaminWills/programming-notes/terraform/terraform_notes.md

 The `state` file is created by running `terraform apply` and houses the information about the resources to be provisioned.
 This allows terraform to map from code to provisioning resources.

+The `tf` state is saved in a file called `terraform.tfstate`, collaberation is made possible by saving a `tfstate` file in a remote webstore such as `AWS S3` and then running the apply in a directory with the correct state in.

 ## Best practices

 - Have one singular configuration `.tf` file per directory, we can supplement this main file with a few other files: